Third Annual National Oratorio Competition

 • There is NO FEE to apply to this Competition.

-• Finalists will be announced by December 1, 2024.
+• Finalists announced on December 7, 2026.

 • Previous artists with the Bach Festival Society are not eligible to apply.